The Diatom Ten6 CX is a lightweight and stable all-around iSUP great for larger paddlers and more with an eye-popping design.

 - The pintail shape is great for catching the occasional wave, but reduces stability when standing or sitting near the tail of the board

-Sea Gods Diatom Ten6 CX iSUP Video Review
+Sea Gods Diatom Ten6 CX iSUP Review – Construction and Durability

 The Diatom Ten6 CX is made with Sea God’s Cross Weave (CX) Ultralight Fusion materials and processes.
 These newer materials help reduce board weight without sacrificing rigidity or durability.